kstastny/docker-best-practices/README.md

     ports:
       - 8090:8080

-#define volumes necessary
-volumes:
-  #named volume will be created automatically if it does not exist.
-Otherwise it is mounted
-  alexandria-db:
 ```

 This file defines the infrastructure necessary for running [Alexandria](https://github.com/kstastny/alexandria) locally.
 I can now easily run the infrastructure and develop against it.